This is my personal experience of how I overcame extreme feelings of disappointment.

 Disappointment can be felt as a fleeting negative emotion or it can be a profound devastating experience.
 For many, the experience of disappointment can feel as if a catastrophic event had just occurred.
 Whilst some might find it difficult to understand such an extreme reaction to disappointment, I understand because I have experienced a dramatic emotional response to, what seemed like at the time, one disappointment too many.

-The Oxforddictionaries.com defines disappointment as, “Sadness or displeasure caused by the non-fulfilment of one's hopes or expectations."
+Oxford Dictionary defines disappointment as, “Sadness or displeasure caused by the non-fulfillment of one's hopes or expectations."

 John Gray explains why we should not push away feelings of disappointment as it is better to be aware of what we are feeling and to keep in touch with our emotions.